itspladd/personal-website-old/writing/rpg_stories/dwarven-prison-field-trip/_posts/2016-01-04-dwarven_prison_ch04.md

 The door Gavin had gestured towards was also barricaded, but much less securely.
 A small iron bar was wedged between the wall and the door's handle.
 Chad, convinced for the time being, had NGE remove the iron bar.
 Everyone else bravely retreated several feet away from NGE, in case of traps.

-*A WARDEN EDGEWISE*

-The iron bar came out, and nothing happened.
+NGE removed the iron bar.
+Nothing happened.
 NGE opened the door.
 Still nothing.
 Well, if "nothing" includes "a human skeleton, still clutching his sword and shield, fell out of the room and clattered upon the cold stone floor."
 Because that happened.

 "SHIT!
 Skeletons!" yelled Chomsky.
 "Spread out its bones before it can get up!"